o7q/cubeLauncher/README.md

 <img src="assets/images/readmebanner.png">

 # [>> Downloads](https://github.com/o7q/cubeLauncher/releases)
-<h3>Welcome! cubeLauncher is a simple, lightweight installation manager for Minecraft.
-I originally made this tool for me and my friends but now you can use it too!</h3>
+### Welcome! cubeLauncher is a simple, lightweight installation manager for Minecraft.
+I originally made this tool for me and my friends but now you can use it too!

 <br>